-Certain employees of the Company are eligible for immediate participation in the Plan upon their date of hire.
+Certain employees of the Company are eligible for participation in the Plan upon their first anniversary date of employment following completion of 1,000 hours of credited service.

 (b) Contributions

 Participants may elect to contribute to the tax deferred savings and/or after-tax features of the Plan through periodic payroll deductions.
 These contributions are limited to an aggregate of 50% of the participant's eligible earnings up to \$220,000 and \$210,000 for 2006 and 2005, respectively.
 The total amount of participant tax deferred savings contribution is limited to \$15,000 and \$14,000 for 2006 and 2005, respectively.
 Any contributions in excess of these limits are automatically made to the participant's after-tax account.
 Additional limitations are in place for highly compensated employees under the provisions of the Plan.